 The Napoleonic La Rocco tower is a particularly striking landmark, especially when its backdrop sky turns pink.

-People travel to far corners of the earth for the best sunsets to discover nothing quite beats St Ouen’s bay.
+People travel to far corners of the earth for the best sunsets to discover nothing that beats St Ouen’s Bay.